KPEKEP/MyOwn/Mamba/en/README.md

 - [x] Naive Implementation

 ## Overview
-Mamba_theory.ipynb - Jupyter Notebook explaining the Mamba architecture in Russian.
+Mamba_theory.ipynb - Jupyter Notebook explaining the Mamba architecture

-Mamba_practice.ipynb - Jupyter Notebook with a naive implementation of the Mamba architecture in Russian.
+Mamba_practice.ipynb - Jupyter Notebook with a naive implementation of the Mamba architecture

 ## Sources and Acknowledgments
 This notebook was developed using various valuable resources.
 Special thanks to the authors and contributors of these resources for their excellent work: